SriCharan28/Merge-Sort-Accelerator/README.md

-# Merge-Sort-Accelerator
-Merge Sort Hardware Accelerator in System Verilog and C++ using Xilinx Vivado and Vitis-HLS .
+This repository Implements a Merge Sort Hardware Accelerator in System Verilog and C++ using Xilinx Vivado and Vitis-HLS .